 A Partnership for Healthier Life

-It is important to remember that you are a key part of controlling your asthma.
-Here are a few ways you can take an active part in your treatment:
+It is important to remember that you are a crucial part of controlling your asthma.
+Here are a few ways you can take an active role in your treatment:

 - Try keeping a diary to track your specific triggers.